seeddisperser/standard-toolkit/packages/design-system/README.md

 # @accelint/design-system

-Welcome to the C2 design system!
 This library is a collection of UI components and tools for engineers to build specialized, precise user experiences for Command and Control (C2) systems.

 ## Why does this design system exist?